 Sporting activities for all interests

 The boarding schools where the courses take place are situated in scenic areas and have attractive indoor and outdoor sports facilities.
 With full supervision, the participants can play soccer, handball, volleyball, basketball, tennis, badminton, table tennis and billiards, among other sports.
 They can also go cycling, hiking and swimming.
 Depending on the course location, various special activities such as riding, golf, rowing, canoeing, sailing, climbing and much more may be available.

 Designing and creating – while having fun

 Creative activities such as theater, mime, painting, pottery, crafts, musical performances, film making, photo contests, and writing the course blog are always a big part of our courses – not to mention games, barbecues, disco nights and movies.

 Experience the culture

-Our young learners courses take place at well-known boarding schools, sports academies, conference centers and hotels in Germany's most scenic regions.
+Our young learners courses take place at respected boarding schools, sports academies, youth guesthouses and conference centers in Germany's most scenic regions.
 The classrooms and dormitories are situated on a campus along with the sports facilities and green spaces.